rnfinnegan/simpleseg/README.md

 ## Versioning

+This software is currently under development, and is subject to change that may cause compatibility issues.

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE, see the [LICENSE](LICENSE) file.

 ## Acknowledgments

+* [SimpleITK](http://www.simpleitk.org) - A fantastic abstraction layer/wrapper for [ITK](http://www.itk.org).
+This is used for much of the image processing and registration.